 It provides an excellent grounding that enables someone new to investing to make a solid start on their investing journey, including the 25-year-old me I mentioned at the beginning of the review!

 * Tim Hale’s Smarter Investing is an excellent read for those looking for a deeper dive into investment topics.

 Want to find out more

-If you would like to find out more about making the right investment decisions, our retirement planning process and how we may be able to help you, please schedule a free, no-obligation call.
+If you would like to learn more about making the right investment decisions, our retirement planning process and how we can help you, please schedule a free, no-obligation call.

 Our office telephone number is 01932 645150.

 Our office address is No 5, The Heights, Weybridge KT13 0NY